5370.1 General Policy

 If any of the above conditions is not met, then the student will be immediately dismissed.
-Any petition to reverse a dismissal decision under this policy will be considered (by the Student Affairs Committee) only if a) it is accompanied by a viable remediation plan, on the approved form and endorsed by the director of the student's program, and b) the completed petition (including the remediation plan) is received in the office of The Graduate School no later than seven business days after the dismissal decision is communicated in writing.
+Any petition to reverse a dismissal decision under this policy will be considered (by the Student Affairs Committee) only if a) it is accompanied by a viable remediation plan, on the approved form and endorsed by the director of the student's program, and b) the completed petition (including the remediation plan) is received in the office of The College of Graduate Programs and Honors Studies no later than seven business days after the dismissal decision is communicated in writing.
 Students who are dismissed can reapply for admission only after having been un-enrolled for at least one semester.

 5370.4 Conditional Status

-Students entering the Graduate School on a conditional basis will have their academic records reviewed by both their academic departments and the Graduate School at the end of the term in which they complete the first twelve quarter hours or nine semester hours of graduate course work.
+Students entering the College of Graduate Programs and Honors Studies on a conditional basis will have their academic records reviewed by both their academic departments and the College of Graduate Programs and Honors Studies at the end of the term in which they complete the first twelve quarter hours or nine semester hours of graduate course work.
 If the students' grade point averages are 3.0 or above they will be:

 - Recommended for regular status in the graduate program.